Brand development that increases sales velocity, guaranteed.

 While the BDI is a valuable tool for measuring brand performance, you should also be aware of its limitations.

-- Accuracy of data: The accuracy of BDI calculations depends on the availability and reliability of your sales data and population statistics.
-This means any inaccurate information will hamper the BDI and, in turn, reduce the effectiveness of your branding strategy.
+• Data accuracy: The accuracy of your BDI calculations depends on the availability and reliability of your sales data and population statistics.
+Any inaccurate information will hamper the BDI and, in turn, reduce the effectiveness of your branding strategy.

-- Market dynamics: There are too many factors that influence the market today.
+• Market dynamics: Too many factors influence the market today.
 Therefore, the BDI may only partially capture the impact of complex market dynamics, such as emerging trends or disruptive technologies.

 The BDI should be integrated with other marketing metrics to understand brand performance comprehensively.
 These metrics may include: